 I work in an office and, despite the stereotypical dress-code rules, they have been quite accommodating with me needing to wear something more supporting than a shiny, black leather loafer.

-I have spent many years wearing slip-on leather shoes to work which I found more comfortable than those with laces (and the laces in office shoes just seem to break all the time for me. which I hate!) but over time, they were "giving" at the sides and were not very supportive to my feet at all.
+I have spent many years wearing slip-on leather shoes to work which I found more comfortable than those with laces (and the laces in office shoes just seem to break all the time for me which I hate!) but over time, they were "giving" at the sides and are not very supportive to my feet at all.

 After finding out I had Plantar Fasciitis and being told by the doctor and podiatrist that my current shoes were "useless" and probably adding to the issue, I did some research and found that I needed to get some work shoes that fit the following criteria:

 1. They were more rigid in the mid-sole area.

 This is a design which is recommended for people suffering with Plantar Fasciitis.

 It provides more support in the area where the plant fascia is, helping to avoid any over-stretching or bruising.